In this short post I will be looking at headshot photos and the big debate. Do headshot photos need retouching?

-Most of my headshot photographer clients like Vincenzo Photography, a London based photographer, also send me the Raw files to edit.
-Using Raw I have a far superior tonal flexibility than JPEG, and this really comes into use when I retouch the photo.
+Most of my headshot photographer clients like Vincenzo Photography, a London based photographer.
+Send me the Raw files to edit.
+Using Raw I have a far superior tonal flexibility than JPEG.
+This comes into use when I retouch the photo.

-I can really dig into low light details to bring them up and get my highlights in the photo spot on.
+I can dig into low light details to bring them up and get my highlights in the photo spot on.
 This gives you the client a far better quality headshot photo!

 Even in my sparkling clean studio environment, tiny bits of dust might get trapped on the sensor.
 That can leave a tiny smudge on the plain parts of the image like the background.

 Even the most carefully planned shoots can go awry.
 You could wake up on the morning of your photo shoot to find you have a few acne spots.
-Or even worse you could have a slightly bloodshot eye from a bout of spring hay fever.
+Or even worse you could have a bloodshot eye from a bout of spring hay fever.

-It could also be something as simple as a wardrobe malfunction, a button that did not close properly or a bit of dirt on an item of clothing that wasn’t noticed.
+It could also be something as simple as a wardrobe malfunction.
+A button that did not close properly or a bit of dirt on an item of clothing that wasn’t noticed.

 Retouching these blemishes do not change you or your appearance.
 I would say they are more of a tidy up of your photos.

-Here is an example of headshot photos (kindly supplied to me by Vincenzo); before and after they have been retouched.
+Here is an example of headshot photos (kindly supplied to me by Vincenzo).
+Before and after retouching.
 If you look carefully, the glasses pick up a slight reflection from the studio lighting.
 Which I have removed.